Dissecting Spectral Granger Causality through Partial Information Decomposition: Methods

 \subsection{Partial Decomposition of Granger Causality}

-The full GC defined in (\ref{GCtime}) can be interpreted as a measure of the overall information transferred collectively by the driver processes $\{X_1,\ldots,X_N\}$ to the target process $Y$.
-Here, we exploit the framework of partial information decomposition (PID) \cite{williams2010nonnegative} to dissect the full GC into components explaining how the different drivers contribute to the overall information transfer towards the target; originally defined for multivariate random variables, PID establishes a mathematical framework designed to decompose the overall information shared by a target and several source variables into "atoms" of information quantifying the contribution brought to the target by specific collections of sources.
+In this section we e exploit the framework of partial information decomposition (PID) \cite{williams2010nonnegative} to dissect the full GC defined in (\ref{GCtime}) into components explaining how the different drivers $\{X_1,\ldots,X_N\}$ contribute to the overall information transferred towards the target process $Y$.
+Originally defined for multivariate random variables, PID establishes a mathematical framework designed to decompose the information shared by a target and several source variables into "atoms" quantifying the contribution brought to the target by specific collections of sources.
 Here, following the mathematical foundations of PID we decompose the full GC as

 where $\mathcal{A}$ collects all subsets of sources such that no subset is a superset of any other (e.g., $\mathcal{A}=\{\{1\}\{2\},\{1\},\{2\},\{12\}\}$ for $N=2$ driver processes, see Fig. \ref{fig_intro}a), and where $F^{\delta}_{X_{\alpha} \rightarrow Y}$ identifies the GC atom quantifying the information transferred from $X_{\alpha}$ to $Y$; for a given atom $\alpha=\{\alpha_1,\ldots,\alpha_J\}$, $X_{\alpha}$ is a collection of $J$ subsets of driver processes, where the subset $X_{\alpha_j}$ contains $N_j$ processes, $j=1,\ldots,J$.
 For instance, the atom $\alpha=\{\{2\},\{13\}\}$ in Fig. \ref{fig_intro}b identifies the $J=2$ subsets of drivers $X_{\alpha_1}=X_2$ and $X_{\alpha_2}=X_{13}=\{X_1,X_3\}$, and the corresponding GC quantifies the overlapping information transferred to $Y$ by $X_2$ and $\{X_1,X_3\}$.